ianskoo/effective-testing-assignments/assignment02/UniquePathsGrid/Documentation.md

 Another property which must hold is consistency.
 This means that the results for the same input values m and n should not change.
 See the testConsistency Property test.

 To ensure that property testing works, we limited the input range by using @Provide with arbitrary integers in the range [1, 100].
 Since we already changed the type of dp and the returned value to BigInteger, the property tests passed without failing.
-Without changing the types, the tests would have violated the post-condition.
+Without changing the types, the tests would have violated the post-condition and we would have come to the same conclusion as in task 3.